Met Office issues fresh weather warning as heavy rain lashes UK

 Strong winds are expected to hit coastal areas as up to 80mm of rain will fall in some parts

-The Met Office has issued an amber weather warning as heavy rain is set to lash parts of the UK early next week.
+The Met Office has issued an amber “danger to life” weather warning for flooding as heavy rain lashes the UK.

-The forecaster said the worst of the weather will be in south Wales between late Sunday and Monday night, with 60-80mm of rainfall seen in some areas, and flooding likely.
+The forecaster said the worst of the weather will be in south Wales from late on Sunday to Monday night, with 60 to 80mm of rainfall in some areas, and flooding likely.

+The alert warns of travel disruption and power cuts for some and says fast-flowing or deep floodwater is possible, which may cause a danger to life.

-The weather agency has warned that heavy bands of rain could lead to potential flooding and disruption over the weekend, with rainfall of up to 50 to 60mm and strong winds possible.
+The weather agency has warned that heavy bands of rain could lead to potential flooding and disruption over the weekend and into the beginning of next week, with rainfall of up to 50 to 60mm and strong winds possible.

-Following heavy rain on Saturday, the Met Office is expecting surface temperatures will fall widely below freezing on Sunday, creating wet and icy conditions on the roads.
+Following heavy rain on Saturday, the Met Office said surface temperatures would probably fall below freezing on Sunday, creating wet and icy conditions on the roads.

-An amber weather warning will come in at midnight on Monday and remain in place for 24 hours.
+An amber weather warning will come into force at midnight on Monday and remain in place for 24 hours.
 Around 60 to 80mm of heavy and persistent rain is expected to accumulate, reaching 100 to 120mm in some areas.

-Yellow rain warnings will also come into effect at midnight on Monday, with around 20 to 30mm of rain due to fall widely in London & South East England, South West England, West Midlands, North West England and Yorkshire & Humber.
+Further yellow rain warnings will also come into effect at midnight on Monday, with around 20 to 30mm of rain due to fall across London and southeast England, southwest England, West Midlands, northwest England, Yorkshire and Humber.
 The warnings will be lifted at 3am on Tuesday morning.

-The Met Office told The Independent: “A developing low-pressure system pushing across the south on Saturday will bring some rain, strong winds and even a bit of hill snow.
+The Met Office said: “A developing low-pressure system pushing across the south on Saturday will bring some rain, strong winds and even a bit of hill snow.
 Sunday looks drier and brighter for most before more unsettled weather arrives in time for the start of Advent.

 “We are going to possibly see a bit of sleet and snow over the high ground, particularly around the South Pennines.”